Press ESC to close

 1. Speed and Efficiency

-AI: AI tools can process large volumes of images quickly, making them ideal for tasks like background removal, color correction, and resizing.
-They operate 24/7 and deliver instant results.
+AI tools can process large volumes of images quickly.
+Therefore, they are ideal for tasks like background removal, colour correction, and resizing.
+Furthermore, they operate 24/7 and deliver instant results.
+However, human editors bring a level of care and consideration that AI currently lacks.
+As a result, complex edits still benefit greatly from the human touch.

 2. Consistency and Accuracy